Probing new physics in the top sector using quantum information: Conclusions

 We have first shown how magic -- of high topical interest due to the recent CMS measurement of ref.~\cite{CMS:2025cim} -- gets modified by non-zero SMEFT Wilson coefficients.
 Corrections are generally non-zero across the whole phase space.
 Na\"{i}vely, one might think that magic would typically increase, due to the fact that adding extra operators leads to more complicated quantum states in general, that are more likely to move further away from the discrete and special set of stabiliser states in Hilbert space.
 We find, however, that magic can in fact decrease as well as increase.
 As for the SM, the profile of magic is dominated by gluon initial states, given the dominance of the gluon PDF at typical LHC partonic centre of mass energies.

 Inspired by refs.~\cite{Aoude:2022imd,Fabbrichesi:2025ywl}, we have also shown results for the angular-averaged trace-distance, fidelity distance and concurrence in the beam basis expanded to both linear and quadratic order in the Wilson coefficients.
 Corrections are small but non-negligible, and again the EFT expansion appears to be well-behaved, apart from at very high top quark velocities, where the EFT is anyway expected to break down.
 By considering the $\chi^2$ for deviations from the SM, we compared the relative sensitivity of different QI measures in the bins of top quark invariant mass $m_{t\bar{t}}$ and scattering angle $z=\cos\theta$, used in the experimental analysis of ref.~\cite{CMS:2024hgo}.
 We find that there is no single QI measure that performs best across all of the parameter space, thus suggesting that all can be useful going forwards in efficiently probing new physics effects in different collider processes.
+Nor is it true that the QI measures are less sensitive in general than the raw Fano coefficients themselves.
+Similar remarks in this regard appear in ref.~\cite{Fabbrichesi:2025ywl}, but we here provide quantitative evidence for the first time.
 We hope that our results provide a useful contribution to the ongoing dialogue between quantum information theory and particle physics, and look forward to further work in this area.